chrispepper1989/GitVssInterop/README.md

 sspull jumps into "upstream" runs an "ssclone", commits it into git and then jumps back and runs a "git pull"

 ##ssfullcommit
-at this point we knows the difference between SS and our folder, so we run ssadd on all the files that need adding, ssdelete on all the files that need deleting and sscommit on all the modified files
+At this point we knows the difference between SS and our folder, so we run ssadd on all the files that need adding, ssdelete on all the files that need deleting and sscommit on all the modified files

 ##ssdelete
 Deletes files from source safe